Vulnerability severity levels

 - Attackers conducting this type of attack have some technical skills, but many tools make the exploitation process automated.

-This is what a report of a High severity vulnerability looks like in Acunetix 360.
+This is what a report of a high severity vulnerability looks like in Acunetix.

-A High severity vulnerability means that your website can be hacked and can lead hackers to find other vulnerabilities which have a bigger impact.
+A high severity vulnerability means that your website can be hacked and can lead hackers to find other vulnerabilities that have a bigger impact.
 We recommend that you fix these types of vulnerabilities immediately.

-The issues marked as Medium Severity usually arise because of errors and deficiencies in the application configuration.
+Issues marked as medium severity usually arise because of errors and deficiencies in the application configuration.
 By exploiting these security issues, malicious attackers can access sensitive information on the application or server.

 - Exploitation of these types of vulnerabilities can depend on the existence of some special conditions.
 For example, in the case of SSL/TLS certificate issues, or misconfiguration of TLS, an attacker has to be in an appropriate location to be able to eavesdrop on the connection of the victim.